cosmos/cosmos-sdk/docs/spec/crisis/README.md

 `InvariancesFindersFee` which is the bonus fee which anyone who finds an invariance will receive.

-General discussion on rewarding the invariance finder: For simplicity I propose that we start with a simply a global param (modifiable by governance) which is the bonus fee described above.
+### general discussion on rewarding the invariance finder

+For simplicity I propose that we start with a simply a global param (modifiable by governance) which is the bonus fee described above.
 This bonus should be large enough to compensate for the gas cost for running the transaction, and should be paid out of the `CommunityPool`.
 The hope is that governance should update this fee once in a while to account for the change in transaction cost of the largest invariance check transaction.

 Future iterations of this finders fee could include a new a reward based on the calculated gas cost _in addition_ to the static reward.
 However for the time being this seems as though it may be more complexity than necessary?
 Thoughts?
-I'm assuming we would use `CalculateGas` from the `client/utils/utils.go`, although I'm not totally positive as to how we would parameterize that function from the handler.
+I'm assuming we would use `CalculateGas` from the `client/utils/utils.go`, although I'm not totally positive as to how we would parameterize that function from the handler, without restructuring baseapp.

+### handler

 Here is the message struct:
 ```